CiaraC03/DigitalRain/index.md

 As described above, **charset** uses the random number engine to genereate a random integer.
 In my constructors, I chose to return random numbers from 33 to 126 meaning that characters from '!' to '~' would be printed.
 Here I was able to choose what characters I wanted, https://www.geeksforgeeks.org/ascii-table/ .
 Finally, **screen** focused on clearing the display and making sure the characters were stored properly.
-Without this, the display wasn't clearning and the rain looked messy.
+Without this, the display wasn't clearing and the rain looked messy.
 In my constructures, I set screen to set a 2D grid to place characters, **screen = std::vector<std::string>(height, std::string(width, ' '));**.
 By placing the width and height in the vector, the current state of the display is saved.

 This is the raindrop structure I created: